Magomed Umalatov: Personal life

-During these rare breaks from combat training, Umalatov treat himself to simple pleasures in order to recover and refresh himself.
-He is a fan of action movies and uses them as a form of entertainment and also as a means to improve his command over the English language.
-Umalatov also visits Floridan cinemas.
-During this free time, he allows himself some leeway when it comes to his diet, preferring hearty meat dishes and occasionally drinking Coca-Cola.
-Sightseeing is also part of his leisure program.
+During breaks from training, Umalatov relaxes by watching action movies, which he also uses to improve his English.
+He visits Floridian cinemas and, during this time, eats hearty meat dishes and occasionally drinks Coca-Cola.
+He also does some sightseeing.

 Umalatov's PFL debut can be described as a happy accident.
 Initially, Umalatov flew to America to serve as a sparring partner and cornerman for his teammate Akhmed "Butcher" Aliev, who was about to compete in the PFL's lightweight tournament.
 During that time, Umalatov asked his manager Rizvan Magomedov, if there was any spot available for him to compete in the PFL bouts.
 He was than informed by his manager, that there was virtually no chance at first, as the entire PFL Welterweight lineup was complete where they even had one reserve fighter booked in Welterweight their rooster.

 Therefore, Umalatov initially intended to corner his gym colleague Akhmed "Butcher" Aliev.
 However, the situation quickly changed as both of his compatriot Magomed Magomedkerimov & Alexey "Wolverine" Kunchenko were denied visas.
 Rizvan Magomedov, the manager of both fighters (Umalatov and Magomedkerimov), asked Umaratov to replace Magomedkerimov on short notice, to which he quickly agreed.

 Umalatov was originally not in fight shape when he agreed to substitute in place of his comrade Magomedkerimov.
 He already weighed 92 kg and was supposed to cutdown to 77 kg in a matter of two weeks.
 He was already in self-doubt that he could never make that weight.
 But he only agreed to do it, because it was his one and only chance to fight in US-based promotions, if he missed on this opportunity, he would end up, stuck in Russian MMA scene for the foreseeable future.

 In order to prepare for his PFL debut, Umalatov spent three weeks in quarantine.
 He was only allowed to train inside his hotel room.
 To get into fight shape, he enlisted the help of his teammate & friend Akhmed "Butcher" Aliev.